Join ALA's Public Programs Office for a look at five successful virtual programs offered during the COVID-19 pandemic.

 - Bilingual Kwentuhan, Daly City Public Library, Daly City, California

-This webinar is made possible by the National Endowment for the Humanities (NEH) as part of its American Rescue Plan: Humanities Grantmaking funding opportunity.
+Funding for this article has been provided by the National Endowment for the Humanities (NEH) as part of the American Rescue Plan: Humanities Organization Grant.

 Jen Bonnet is a social sciences and humanities librarian at the University of Maine.
 She has co-designed a variety of programs on topics like misinformation, news literacy, racial justice, finding funding, and how to get published.
 Whenever possible, she is out camping, canoeing, or experimenting with baked goods.

 Cara Brancoli is a high school librarian at St. Ignatius College Prep (SI) in San Francisco.
 Prior to joining SI, Cara was a public librarian for more than 10 years.
 She enjoys applying the principles of innovative programming she honed in the public sector to her work with high school students.